-I want to make an analogy about that tummy tightness after DIEP flap breast reconstruction.
+I want to make an analogy about tummy tightness after DIEP flap breast reconstruction.
 When you buy a new pair of jeans that are too big in the waist you take them to the seamstress to have them altered.
 When you buy them at the store, they may be loose, even sagging a bit.
 After the seamstress does the alteration, your jeans are now tighter at the waist.
 They may feel completely different at first but over time, they will soften and feel more comfortable.

 So, it is with your abdominal area after DIEP flap breast reconstruction.
-Your “newly altered” tummy will have a new “sewn up”, tight, feeling but over time will soften.
+Your “newly altered” tummy will have a “sewn up”, tight, feeling but over time will soften.
 I want to share a few of my own thoughts after my DIEP flap surgery.

-The first think I saw after surgery were my new breasts.
+The first thing I saw after surgery were my new breasts.
 I had a delayed DIEP flap so just to see that body part back was one of the most exhilarating moments of my life.
 I woke up with an abdominal binder from surgery so the unveiling of my new tight tummy would come a day or two after my surgery.
 It was no less exhilarating.
-I was fifty-eight years old at the time of my breast reconstruction and had two very large boys, 8 lbs.
+I was fifty-eight years old at the time of my breast reconstruction and had delivered two very large boys, 8 lbs.
 13 oz. and 9 lbs.
 10 oz.
 My combined age and pregnancies gave my plastic surgeon enough tummy tissue to rebuild my new breasts.
 When I saw that tummy for the first time my thought was, “Does anyone have a quarter because I think I can bounce it off my new flat tummy!”